1st tutorial - Spring

 Introduction

-This tutorial is an introduction to writing event driven application logic using Fluxtion.
+This tutorial is an introduction to writing event driven application logic using Fluxtion and Spring.
 The reader should be proficient in Java, maven, git and possess a basic knowledge of Spring dependency injection.
+Spring is a very popular dependency injection container, this example demonstrates Fluxtion Spring integration.

 At the end of this tutorial you should understand how Fluxtion: